Close Menu

 Three counts of possession for the purpose of trafficking Theft over $5,000 Theft under $5,000 Fail to comply with a release order Possession of property obtained by crime Two counts of failure to comply with probation

-Police stated that Noel was subject to eight different release orders at the time he was arrested.
+Police say Noel was bound by eight different release orders at the time he was arrested.

 Three counts of possession for the purpose of trafficking Theft under $5,000 Possession of property obtained by crime